r10o/chip8/README.md

 	| a | 0 | b | f |
 	+---+---+---+---+

-In this emulator the controls look like this:
+In this emulator the controls match up as seen below:

 	+---+---+---+---+
 	| 1 | 2 | 3 | 4 |